 The accommodation comprises:-

-Main entrance hall which leads onto the L-shaped kitchen which has been newly installed in 2015 with integrated appliances including an induction cooker, dishwasher, fridge and freezer.
+Main entrance hall which leads onto the L-shaped kitchen with integrated appliances including an induction cooker, dishwasher, fridge and freezer.

 Adjacent to this is the dining room which has laminate flooring and a lovely wood-burning stove, perfect for keeping cosy in the winter months.
 The dining table has seating for 9.

-A spiral staircase leads up from the dining room to the first floor lounge with plenty of comfortable seating and a TV with Freeview and DVD player.
+A spiral staircase leads up from the dining room to the first floor lounge with plenty of comfortable seating and a TV with Freeview.
 It features windows on 3 aspects with particularly stunning views to the south.

 Bedroom 1 is a twin bedroom on the ground floor - it boasts a window seat and ample storage space in the form of built-in wardrobes.
-There is also an en-suite bathroom with WC, wash hand basin and bath with shower above.
+There is also an en-suite bathroom with WC, wash hand basin and shower.

 Bedroom 2 is a room with a double bed on the first floor and can be accessed from the lounge.
 It has exposed ceiling beams (a lovely feature), fitted shelves and a tiled fireplace.
-It has an en-suite with self-contained shower, bath, WC and wash hand basin.
+It has an en-suite with bath and overhead shower, WC and wash hand basin.